-The Excel Oddlprice function calculates the price, per $100 face value of a security with an odd (short or long) last period.
+The Excel Oddlprice function calculates the price per $100 face value of a security with an odd (short or long) last period.

 The syntax of the function is:

 Where the arguments are as follows:

-|settlement||-||The settlement date of the security (ie. the date that the coupon is purchased)|
+|settlement||-||The settlement date of the security (i.e. the date that the coupon is purchased).|

-|maturity||-||The maturity date of the security (ie. the date that the coupon expires)|
+|maturity||-||The maturity date of the security (i.e. the date that the coupon expires).|

-|last_interest||-||The date of the security's last coupon|
+|last_interest||-||The date of the security's last coupon.|

-|rate||-||The security's interest rate|
+|rate||-||The security's interest rate.|

-|yld||-||The security's annual yield|
+|yld||-||The security's annual yield.|

-|redemption||-||The security's redemption value per $100 face value|
+|redemption||-||The security's redemption value per $100 face value.|

 The number of coupon payments per year.
 This must be either 1, 2 or 4, meaning:

 An optional integer argument which specifies the financial day count basis that is to be used in the calculation.
+Possible values are:

 Note that the date arguments must satisfy the following:

-Note also, that the settlement, maturity and last_interest arguments should be entered into the function as either:
+Note also, that the settlement, maturity and last_interest arguments should be entered into the Oddlprice function as either:

-|-||If you input the date arguments as text, these may be interpreted differently, depending on the date system and date interpretation settings on your computer.
+Warning: If you input text representations of dates into Excel functions, the interpretion of these can differ, depending to the date system and date interpretation settings on your computer.

-In the following spreadsheet, the Excel Oddlprice function is used to calculate the price per $100 face value of a security with a last coupon date of 31-Jan-2011, a settlement date of 14-Apr-2011, and a maturity date 30-Jun-2011.
+In the following spreadsheet, the Excel Oddlprice function is used to calculate the price per $100 face value of a security with a last interest date of 31-Jan-2011, a settlement date of 14-Apr-2011, and a maturity date 30-Jun-2011.
 The rate of interest is 5.5%, the annual yield is 3.5% and the redemption value is $100.
 Payments are made quarterly and the US (NASD) 30/360 day count basis is used:

 |4||=ODDLPRICE( B1, B2, B3, 5.5%, 3.5%, 100, 4 )|